Inductive Generative Recommendation via Retrieval-based Speculation: Additional Further Analysis

-Subset ranking can be easily implemented in sequential recommendation models like SASRec and UniSRec by selecting the item subset when calculating similarities.
+In this section, we assess new capability of SpecGR in efficient subset ranking compared to traditional subset ranking methods for GR models.
+Since most deep learning-based recommendation methods unavoidably introduce high latency, they are typically used as ranking models rather than retrieval models~\cite{covington2016deep,hou2024llmrank}.
+In the subset ranking setting, the model of interest is applied as a ranker to rank a given subset of items $(\mathcal{I}_r \subset \mathcal{I}, |\mathcal{I}_r| \ll |\mathcal{I}|)$.
+Subset ranking is out-of-the-box for traditional sequential recommendation models by selecting a subset of candiates when performing KNN search.
 However, for generative recommendation models, subset ranking presents a challenge as they inherently recommend items by searching for the top \( K \) decoding paths across the entire item space.

-A simple approach to address this is through batch scoring, which involves splitting the item subset into fixed-size batches and scoring them consecutively with the generative model.
-However, this method grows linearly with batch size and is impractical for large subsets.
+\paragraph{Batch scoring (BS)} A simple approach to address this is through batch scoring, which involves splitting the item subset into fixed-size batches and scoring them consecutively with the generative model.
+However, this method grows linearly with batch size and is impractical for large subsets, as shown in~\Cref{fig:combined-figure}.

-An enhanced method is to use constrained beam search \cite{anderson2016guided, post2018fastlexicallyconstraineddecoding, de2020autoregressive}.
-Constrained beam search constructs a trie using all allowed prefixes and restricts beam score calculations to the possible next tokens at each decoding step.
-However, setting up the trie and constraining beam search introduces significant computational overhead.
-The time complexity for constrained beam search grows as \( O(\log N) \), where \( N \) is the retrieval size, making it less efficient for large-scale tasks.
+\paragraph{Constrained beam search (CBS)} An enhanced method is to use constrained beam search \cite{anderson2016guided, post2018fastlexicallyconstraineddecoding, de2020autoregressive}.
+Constrained beam search constructs a trie using all allowed prefixes to restrict the search space at each decoding step.
+However, this approach introduces significant computational overhead.
+The time complexity for CBS is $\mathcal{O}(T \cdot n_b \cdot 2^C)$, where $T$ is the sequence length, $n_b$ is the beam size, and $C$ is the number of constraints~\cite{chen2025reinforcement}.
+The large computational overhead and exponential growth with the number of constraints makes it inefficient for large-scale ranking tasks, as shown quantitatively in~\Cref{fig:combined-figure}.